cseremetis/Stat/README.md

 # Stat
-A statistics library for javascript applications
+A library of Linear Algebra functions for javascript applications